 One of the most common reason that women and couples seek sexual counseling is the women’s low sexual desire.

-Surprisingly enough, many times the problem is the birth control pill.
-If you are on the pill, and are suffering from low sexual desire, try to switch to a birth control method, that does not involve hormones.
+Surprisingly enough, many times the cause is the birth control pill.
+If you are on the pill, and you suffer from low sexual desire, try to switch to a different birth control method, that does not involve hormones.
 You may want to consult your OB/GYN practitioner, or go to Planned Parenthood.
 Often the counselor at Planned Parenthood will dedicate more time to hear your concerns, and may suggest a wider selection of options to choose from.
 Be aware that it may take several months for your body to recover.